Inspection Reports for

 Findings

-The plan addresses multiple deficiencies related to residents' rights to dignified existence, care planning accuracy, assistance with activities of daily living (ADLs), skin care, and cleanliness.
-The facility outlines corrective actions including staff education, audits, and quality assurance follow-up to achieve substantial compliance by September 27, 2023.
+The plan addresses multiple deficiencies related to residents' rights, care planning accuracy, assistance with activities of daily living (ADLs), hygiene, skin care, and personal preferences.
+The facility outlines corrective actions including staff education, audits, and follow-up through the Quality Assurance/Assessment Committee.

 Deficiencies (5)

-Baseline care plans for new admissions were incomplete or inaccurate.
+F655-D: Baseline care plans for new admissions were incomplete or inaccurate.
+Care plans will be reviewed within 48 hours of admission and staff educated on care planning.

-Care plans did not fully reflect personal preferences and interventions to reduce risk of bruising.
+F657-D: Care plans did not fully reflect personal preferences and interventions to reduce bruising risk.
+Audits and staff education on care planning were planned.

-Dependent residents were not consistently provided with clean clothing and grooming per preference.
+F677-D: Dependent residents were not consistently provided with clean clothing and grooming per their preferences.
+Nursing staff were educated and audits of cleanliness and grooming will be conducted.

 Report Facts